 Can I visit Wonsan-Kalma Beach Resort?

-In the short term the answer to this is most probably no, because from our side at least there has been no communication suggesting otherwise.
-Might you be able to one day go there?
+Though it has already opened, the answer to this question is most probably no, because from our side at least there has been no communication suggesting otherwise.
+Might you be able to one day go to the Wonsan-Kalma Beach Resort?
 We certainly not just hope so, but genuinely think so.

 And while it might not be perfect for those wanting to see the “Real Deal DPRK”, I am sure there are at least a few country collectors that would be more than happy to use a resort to tick things off.